MDX

 Conclusion

 MDX is a powerful tool that can be used to create interactive and dynamic content in your documentation.
-By using the MDXContent component and custom plugins, you can easily render MDX content in your components and extend the functionality of the MDX rendering process.
+By using the MDX component and custom plugins, you can easily render MDX content in your components and extend the functionality of the MDX rendering process.